 GEN. John M. Keane, USA (Ret.), Chairman of the Board of the Army Distaff Foundation, shared why the Board revised the admissions criteria.

-“The Board of Directors believes it is important for Knollwood to be inclusive of those who have honorably served our nation, whether as a commissioned officer of the Uniformed Services, the U.S. Public Health Service, NOAA, and now, high-level federal civil servants with a civil service grade of GS-14 (or equivalent) and above, in the defense and intelligence agencies.”
+“The Board of Directors believes it is important for Knollwood to be inclusive of those who have honorably served our nation, whether as a commissioned officer of the Uniformed Services, the U.S. Public Health Service, NOAA, and now, senior federal civil servants with a civil service grade of GS-14 (or equivalent) and above, in the defense and intelligence agencies.”

 Knollwood offers Independent Living, Assisted Living, Long Term Care – Skilled Nursing and Memory Support in the Health Service Center (HSC) and Special Care Center (SCC).
 Home to 300 active residents aged 60 and better, the serene campus is in Northwest Washington, D.C., just minutes from Walter Reed Military Medical Center in Bethesda and all the historical, cultural and dining amenities offered in our nation’s capital city.